Is a Computer Science Degree Still Worth It in 2026?

 Data science, engineering, math, AI, cognitive science, and even design or storytelling can all complement CS and create more resilient career options.

 When researching colleges, don’t just look at rankings.
-Instead, consider our Deep-Fit™ approach for CS and engineering majors.
-Look for universities that integrate computing with ethics, design, and human-centered problem solving.
-These programs prepare students for the evolving realities of technology.
+Look for universities that integrate computing with ethics, design, and human-centered problem solving — programs that prepare students not just to code, but to lead in an evolving technological landscape.

 Hackathons, robotics clubs, open-source contributions, or applied projects that use technology to solve real-world problems show initiative and adaptability — traits employers value as much as GPA or choice of major.